The beginning of a better financial future

 Use eligibility checkers such as Vanquis’ Express Check tool where possible

-- Express Check uses ‘soft’ credit searches which cannot be used by lenders when making their lending decisions.
+- Express Check uses ‘soft’ credit searches.
+These searches are not visible to companies so they have no impact on your credit score.
 'Hard' credit searches can be visible on your credit file for up to 6 months, and too many of these can make you look risky to lenders.

 Using a credit builder card to improve your score